Smoreley/Unity_Better/README.md

       -2D: Scripts for 2D games.

-      -Command: Implementation of the Command patter.
+      -Command: Implementation of the Command pattern.

       -Editor: Scripts extending the editor.